magento/devdocs/guides/v2.0/mtf/features/webdriver.md

 To setup the custom web driver, follow:

 1. In `<magento2>/dev/tests/functional/etc/di.xml`, add the `<preference for="Magento\Mtf\Client\DriverInterface" type="Magento\Mtf\Client\Driver\<Your_driver>\Driver" />` element.
-2. In `<magento2>/dev/tests/functional/composer.json`, add corresponding entry to the `"require"` list, if applicable.
+2. In `<magento2>/dev/tests/functional/composer.json`, add corresponding entry to the `"require"` list (if related module is available on [Packagist]).
 And run in your terminal:

         cd <magento2>/dev/tests/functional
         composer update